Gurye County: Festival

 Gurye is known for the Sansuyu (Cornus Fruit) Flower Festival.
 Sansuyu is the fruit of the Cornus officinalis (산수유) which has yellow flowers in early spring.
 The Sansuyu Flower Festival is held every mid-March and takes place at the hot springs tourist site at the foot of Mount Jiri.
 The festival features a wide variety of programs including an exhibition of local products made from sansuyu (cornus fruit), performances, hands-on events and fireworks.
 Sansuyu blossoms produce a uniquely favored tea and fine liquor.

 In 2007, more than 500,000 tourists visited during the four-day festival.
 The Ministry of Culture and Tourism of South Korea chose Gurye's festival as an excellent culture-tour event for the first time.

 Products

-Sansuyu is a well-known medicinal item from early Korean history.
+Sansuyu is a well-known medicinal item from ancient Korean history.
 The Dongui Bogam, a Joseon Dynasty medical book, said it has several effects such as protecting liver and skin.

 The flowers are effective in curing inflammations of the liver, diabetes, high blood pressure, cold hands and feet, and can help enhance the immune system.